 Part II.
-Purchase of Merchandise from Governmental Agency § 15.054 A. Political subdivisions are prohibited from selling property or materials owned by the political subdivision to its officers or employees.
+Purchase of Merchandise from City by Officers or Employees § 15.054 A. Political subdivisions are prohibited from selling property or materials owned by the political subdivision to its officers or employees.
 Employees may make purchases from political subdivisions if the following criteria are met.
 For all purchases: 1.
 Was the property or materials purchased by the public employee not needed for public purposes?
 2. Was the purchase made through sealed bids or public auction?
 3. Was the employee not directly involved with the sealed bid or auction process?
 4 Was the applicable "notice" law followed, and did the same require at least one week of published notice?
 Minn.
 Stat. § 15.054 does not apply to property or materials acquired or produced by political subdivisions for sale to the general public in the ordinary course of business.
 Part III.
-Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to conflicts of interest.
+Cities - City Employment of Mayor or City Council Member § 412.02, subd.
+1a [Note: This question only applies to persons elected or appointed to serve as mayor or city council member on or after August 1, 2010.]
+Was neither the mayor nor any city council member employed by the city in full-time permanent employment as defined by the city's employment policy?
+Part IV.
+Audit Conclusion ist state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to conflicts of interest. wheth er the client has Conclusion:

-Conclusion: